groundhoggwp/groundhogg/README.txt

 * FIXED Bug where nested replacements caused fatal error.

 = 2.0.9.7 (2019-09-06) =
-* ADDED Action to reset tags in the event of a failed install.
+* ADDED Step to reset tags in the event of a failed install.
 * FIXED Various recommendations from the WP Plugin team
 * FIXED Import function for contacts not working.